Putellas ready for Spain's second World Cup outing against 'dangerous' Zambia

 Putellas was not greatly missed against Costa Rica in large part because Aitana Bonmati ran rampant in midfield, offering the tantalising prospect of the Barcelona team mates playing in tandem later in the tournament.

 "What Aitana does on the field speaks for itself.
-She's an excellent player," added Vilda.
+She's an excellent player," said midfielder Irene Guerrero.
 "She dominates all facets of the game.

 "She's a very complete player with a competitive mentality, which means she improves every day."